Exposing Dynamics 365 Onebox to the LAN

 - Try https://usnconeboxax1aos.cloud.onebox.dynamics.com again, voila!

-Exposing the same machine to the WAN seems to be difficult.
+Exposing the same machine to the WAN is difficult.
 Obviously, you do not own the domain dynamics.com, and for the global Domain Name System to redirect an HTTPS call to the external IP address of your router, you have to rename the URL of the Dynamics 365 application first.
-The instructions here and here do not appear to be working [anymore?], since authentication attempts from a fake URL such as dax.erconsult.eu fail with the error
+The old instructions here and here do not work anymore, since authentication attempts from a fake URL such as dax.erconsult.eu fail with the error

 AADSTS50011: The reply address 'https://dax.erconsult.eu/' does not match the reply addresses configured for the application: '00000015-0000-0000-c000-000000000000’